qilinYANG/CardGame/src/readme.txt

 	Utils: A class that provides utility functions.

+    PointGame: Super class define common methods used by BlackJack and Trianta

 Any additional works or missed functionalities?
 	1. + Foolproof (User will get notified when inputted a wrong value, and it won't break the program.)